This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 Finally, for Westerners, areas like Makati offer a city within a city with Western-style dining, such as the Filipino equivalent of the Cheesecake Factory.

-If you enjoy beautiful beaches, great people, interesting food, and aren’t so worried about what I’ve mentioned, then Manila could be a great place for you.
+If you enjoy beautiful beaches, great people, and interesting food, then Manila could be a great place for you.

-Other people may recommend other cities like Cebu or Davao, but as someone who likes capital cities, I would choose Manila for my global citizen lifestyle over anywhere else in the Philippines.
+Other people may recommend other cities like Cebu or Davao, but we would choose Manila for a global citizen lifestyle over anywhere else in the Philippines.

 4. Bangkok, Thailand